 Research for your Degree

-We also have opportunities for undergraduate, master's and doctoral research.
+We also are set up as a field site for your undergraduate, master's and doctoral degree research.
 The infrastructure and support from Colobus Conservation is an ideal base to launch your field work.
 Because of our unique situation of having access to many well habituated groups of all species in Diani, a plethora of unique behaviorally and ecologically important topics can be studied.

 Please Contact Us and provide a short summary of your research interest and dates available and we can work together with you and your supervisor to provide the information necessary for your field work to be a success.